japerez107/whatsthesitch2/README.md

 # Whats the Sitch

 ## Objective:
-Create an app that lets users view the most recent news on The Verge - Samsung News.
+Create an app that lets users view the most recent news on NY Times Technology Section.
 As well as have the ability to leave comments on the latest news.

 ## Live App:
 Deployed on Heroku: [https://fierce-reaches-93705.herokuapp.com/]